ChangWynn/MAKERS-ACADEMY-bank-tech-test/README.md

 const controller = new AccountController(model)
 ```

-The controller have three methods you can call:
+The controller have three methods that you can call:
   - deposit(amount)
   - withdraw(amount)
   - viewStatement()